Emergence of Collective Behaviors from Local Voronoi Topological Perception: The VTP Model

-The Voronoi diagram provides a natural dual structure to guide the inter-agent communication topology in our model.
-Given a set of generators $X = \{x_1,\dots,x_n\} \subset \Omega$ and the Voronoi diagram $\VD(X)$ generated by $X$ in $\Omega$, its geometric dual graph\footnote{Strictly speaking, $\DT(X)$ is a \emph{multigraph} with possibly multiple edges connecting the same pair of vertices.
-This occurs for certain topologies of $\Omega$ where a generator may ``see'' the same other generator on two or more sides of its own Voronoi cell.} $\DT(X)$ spans over the vertices $X$ with nonempty edges $e_{ij}$ if $\partial V_i\cap\partial V_j\neq\emptyset$.
-In the event that $d$ is based on the Euclidian metric, $\DT(X)$ is known as the Delaunay triangulation of $X$, see \cite{Okabe2000,Voro_Delaunay_Book_Aurenhammer}.
-We will often write $i\sim j$ to mean that $x_i$ and $x_j$ are adjacent in $\DT(X)$, or equivalently, $V_i$ and $V_j$ share an edge.
+The Voronoi diagram's geometric dual provides a natural structure to guide the inter-agent communication topology in our model.\footnote{In the Euclidean metric, this dual graph is known as the Delaunay triangulation, see \cite{Okabe2000,Voro_Delaunay_Book_Aurenhammer}.} We will write $i\sim j$ to mean that $\vec x_i$ and $\vec x_j$ are adjacent in this dual, or equivalently, that their Voronoi cells $V_i$ and $V_j$ share an edge.
+For each $i$, we denote by $n_i$ the number of Voronoi neighbors, $n_i\coloneqq\#\{j : j \sim i\}$.